-Panel C presents parameter estimates associated with $1[Plant\ Opened]{jt} \times 1[Near]{jd}$ and $1[Plant\ Closed]{jt} \times 1[Near]{jd}$.
-Within 0.5 miles, a plant's operation is associated with a 10 percent-11 percent decline in housing prices; these estimates are economically large and statistically significant.
+Panel (C) presents parameter estimates associated with $1[Plant Opened]{jt} 1[Near]{jd}$ and $1[Plant Closed]{jt} 1[Near]{jd}$.
+Within 0.5 miles, a plant's operation is associated with a 10%-11% decline in housing prices; these estimates are economically large and statistically significant.
 There is little evidence of an effect on housing prices between 0.5 and 1.0 miles from the plant.
-As Figure 3 foreshadowed, plant closings appear to modestly increase housing prices, but this effect is small economically (less than 2 percent, even less than 0.5 miles from a plant) and statistically indistinguishable from zero.
+As Figure 3 foreshadowed, plant closings appear to modestly increase housing prices, but this effect is small economically (less than 2%, even less than 0.5 miles from a plant) and statistically indistinguishable from zero.

 The final row reports the results from a test that the opening and closing coefficients are equal and opposite in sign.
 This null hypothesis can be rejected in the 0-0.5 mile range.
 One possible interpretation is that households expect closed plants to reopen.
 However, we measure closings using the last year that a plant is observed in the LBD.
-Consequently, our data generally pick up permanent (not temporary) plant closures, though home buyers and sellers may not realize this at the time of the closure.34 Other potential explanations for a plant's lasting effect include persistent visual disamenities and concerns about local contamination.
+Consequently, our data generally pick up permanent (not temporary) plant closures, though home buyers and sellers may not realize this at the time of the closure.36